 All types of naval forces would be employed, including offensive mine warfare.
 The carrier forces of Britain and France (whose missions in an Article 5 war are currently ill defined) would play a prominent role in European waters.
 They would be supported by the US Navy which would also execute BE in other theaters, the Arctic, and especially the Indo-Pacific.
 There it would likely be supported by Japan and Korea and possibly others.

 The West must credibly threaten to deprive Russia of the use of the world ocean for a strategically meaningful period of time.
 Russia would face a choice between holding on to local gains on its periphery—for example, territory and/or the political compliance of NATO Baltic states—at the cost of being cut off from most of the world economy.
-The latter would mean a death knell for Russia’s hopes to benefit from export of LNG and agricultural products.

 Many of blockade’s objectives might conceivably be achieved through peacetime economic sanctions.
 But if sanctions alone were successful, this war scenario would not arise.
 In addition, international economic sanctions would have no effect on the NSR, though sanctions would likely make use of the NSR yet more important to the Russians.